AHL client communications and the veterinarian-client-patient relationship

 Specimens may be submitted by animal owners (Owner-clients) ONLY for postmortems and ONLY if the name of a licensed veterinarian is provided.
 All animal owner PM submissions must be prepaid.
 By submitting the name of a licensed veterinarian, Owner-clients consent to the disclosure of test results to the licensed veterinarian.

 Whether Vet-clients or Owner-clients, the client is responsible for payment of all costs of testing.
 Test results and all other communications are sent directly to the client online via LIMS, by email or fax throughout the day as various test groups are completed.
 A final cumulative report is emailed or faxed upon completion of all testing on all cases.
 The client may elect to receive reports by mail, in which case a final report is sent once billing is completed.
 In the case of Owner-clients, test results are also sent to the named licensed veterinarian.
-Test results will be sent to third parties (e.g., insurance companies) only upon written request of the client on the submission form.
+Test results will be sent to third parties (e.g., insurance companies, other veterinary clinics), upon request.

 The AHL does not accept submissions directly from owners without a veterinarian named as the primary contact.
 The AHL directs animal owners to contact their veterinarian for interpretation of their laboratory report.
 The AHL does NOT have a veterinarian-client-patient relationship (VCPR) with its clients, and does not give treatment recommendations.
 Rather, the AHL provides specialized testing services that can assist referring veterinarians in their diagnosis.
 Without a valid VCPR, College of Veterinarians of Ontario regulations prevent the AHL from providing interpretation and treatment recommendations to owners.
 Just as human patients deal through their own physician concerning lab results, it is appropriate to have Owner-clients deal through their own veterinarian concerning veterinary lab results.
 From CVO recommendations on “Ordering, performing and interpreting laboratory tests in Veterinary Clinical Practice”: